-C8.
-Entrance exams
+Co.
+Enti ance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+A. Does your institution make use of S degree-seeking applicants?
+X or SAT Subject T est scores in adm ission decisions f For first-time, first t-year,

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
+If yes, place check marks in the appropriate Fall 2018. oriate boxes below to reflect your institution's J policies for use in admission for

 Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-SAT or ACT $\boxtimes$
+SAT or ACT \boxtimes

 ACT only

 SAT only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or Ш Ш Ш Ш Ш

-SAT Subject Tests
+ACT SAT Subject Tests П \bowtie

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):